WebVella/WebVella-ERP/README.md

 6. Default account is with email "erp@webvella.com" and password "erp"

-You will get a barebone installation.
-A test set is going to be available until the end of 2015.
+## You will get a barebone installation.
 Before that you can test by doing the following:
 1. Create a test entity from "administration -> entities"
 2. Create a "general" view for this entity from "administration -> entities -> views" and set it as a default one.
 3. Create a "quickcreate" view for this entity from "administration -> entities -> views" and set it as a default one.